farwarter/climate-outfit-tg-bot/README.md

-# Weather clothes Telegram bot built with Python/aiogram
+# Climate Outfit Telegram bot built with Python/aiogram
 A Telegram bot that gives clothing recommendations based on the weather in user's city.

 Available in Russian language only (for now).